Offline Time-Independent Multi-Agent Path Planning: Computational Complexity

 \section{Computational Complexity}

 This section studies the complexity of OTIMAPP.
-In particular, we address two questions: the difficulty to find feasible solutions (Section~\ref{subsec:complexity:finding}) and the difficulty to verify the feasibility (Section~\ref{subsec:complexity:verification}).
-Our main results are both problems are computationally intractable; the former is NP-hard and the latter is co-NP-hard.
+In particular, we address two questions: the difficulty to find solutions (Sec.~\ref{sec:complexity:finding}) and the difficulty to verify solutions (Sec.~\ref{sec:complexity:verification}).
+Our main results are that both problems are computationally intractable; the former is NP-hard and the latter is co-NP-complete.
 Both proofs are based on reductions from the 3-SAT problem, deciding satisfiability for a formula in conjunctive normal form with three literals in each clause.
-In this section, we distinguish directed graphs and undirected graphs to analyze the complexity.